shaik1002/biggitlabbomb/doc/development/logging.md

       end
       ```

-      By default, `Gitlab::JsonLogger` will include application context metadata in the log entry.
+      Note that by default, `Gitlab::JsonLogger` will include application context metadata in the log entry.
 If your
       logger is expected to be called outside of an application request (for example, in a `rake` task) or by low-level
       code that may be involved in building the application context (for example, database connection code), you should
       call the class method `exclude_context!` for your logger class, like so: